EMS is dispatched to a 50 year old male in respiratory distress. En route, dispatch advises that the chief complaint is actually chest pain.

-Onset: 3-4 hours ago while walking
+- Onset: 3-4 hours ago while walking

-Provoke: Nothing makes the pain better or worse
+- Provoke: Nothing makes the pain better or worse

-Quality: He is unable to describe the pain (some language barrier)
+- Quality: He is unable to describe the pain (some language barrier)

-Radiate: The pain radiates down both arms
+- Radiate: The pain radiates down both arms

-Severity: The patient gives the pain a 10/10
+- Severity: The patient gives the pain a 10/10

 He denies nausea or vomiting.

-A 12-lead ECG is captured.
+A 12-lead ECG is obtained.

 The patient and his family request to be transported to the local (non-PCI) community hospital.

-An additional 12-lead ECG was obtained post-arrest.
+An additional 12-lead ECG is obtained post-arrest.